mjdean1994/sparkbot/README.md

 2. Navigate into the cloned directory using `cd sparkbot`
 3. Install dependencies using `npm install`
 4. Create and populate `config.json` based on the instructions below.
+5. Create empty data files in the data directory.
+The files should each contain an empty pair of curly braces (`{}`).
+These are the files you should create: `characterData.json`, `flowData.json`, `grantData.json`, and `warData.json`.
-5. Run the application using `node app.js`
+6. Run the application using `node app.js`
-6. During first-time execution, you will be prompted to log in to Google to authenticate the `sheets.js` module.
+7. During first-time execution, you will be prompted to log in to Google to authenticate the `sheets.js` module.
 Follow the instructions in the terminal to retrieve and enter a code.

 ## Creating the Configuration File
 `config.json` is a JSON file that contains the following keys: